Trajectory Class Fluctuation Theorem: Background

 \subsection{Forward and Reverse: Experiments and Processes}

-The main objects of study are a system's forward and reverse processes, which result from forward and reverse experiments.
-The forward experiment consists of an initial distribution $\distinit$ and the forward control protocol $\prot$, which evolves the distribution over the time interval $(0,\tau)$.
-Similarly, the reverse experiment applies the reverse control protocol $\rev{\prot}$ to the initial distribution $\disttwo^\dagger$.
-We refer to $\distinit$ and $\disttwo$ as \emph{privileged distributions}, because different choices for these distributions result in different TCFTs.
-Through the control protocol $\prot$, the forward experiment produces the \emph{\forsemiprocess\,}, where we denote each of its probabilities as:
+The main objects of study are a system's \emph{forward} and \emph{reverse processes}, which result from forward and reverse experiments.
+The \emph{forward experiment} consists of an initial distribution $\distinit$ and the forward control protocol $\prot$, which evolves the distribution over the time interval $(0,\tau)$.
+Similarly, for some state distribution $\disttwo$, the \emph{reverse experiment} applies the reverse control protocol $\rev{\prot}$ to the initial distribution $\disttwo^\dagger$.
+We refer to $\distinit$ and $\disttwo$ as \emph{privileged distributions}, emphasizing that different choices for these distributions result in different predictions given by the TCFTs and other fluctuation theorems.

+Through the control protocol $\prot$, the forward experiment produces the \emph{\forsemiprocess}\, $\forp$, where we denote the probability density of a trajectory $\traj$ conditioned on the initial state $\mst$ as:

-Similarly, the \emph{\revsemiprocess\,} is obtained under the reverse protocol $\rev{\prot}$:
+Similarly, the \emph{\revsemiprocess}\, $\revp'$ is obtained under the reverse protocol $\rev{\prot}$:

-Suppose microscopic reversibility holds for system microstate trajectory $\traj$, then:
+We suppose throughout that microscopic reversibility holds for the system.
+This means that when the system evolves along trajectory $\traj$, the environment's net entropy change is: